World Cancer Day – Raising Awareness of Asbestos Exposure And Lung Cancer

-On 4 February we celebrate World Cancer Day 2022 – a day that unites people, communities and entire countries to raise awareness and take action in creating a cancer–free world.
+On 4 February we recognise World Cancer Day – a day that unites people, communities and entire countries to raise awareness and take action in creating a cancer–free world.

 As asbestos lawyers we know too well the impact of a cancer diagnosis on an individual and their family as we assist victims of both Mesothelioma and Lung Cancer to obtain justice, access benefits, compensation, funding for private treatment and provide funding for hospice care.